gianmarcopinna/gianmarcopinna.github.io/content/authors/admin/_index.md

 This fall, I will be on the job market!

-In my job market paper, I investigate the mechanisms behind the origins of recursive unemployment, with a closer look at the possible role of job security and the search and matching process that occurs following dismissal.
+In my job market paper, I investigate the root causes behind the observed phenomenon of recursive unemployment in displaced workers' careers.
+In particular, I estimate the impact of displacement on the job security attached to the type of jobs found by dismissed workers after dismissal.
+I find that displacement leads displaced workers to match occupations that feature a substantial drop in job security.
 I hold a B.Sc. in Economics from the University of Cagliari and a M.Sc. in Economics from the University of Bologna.
 I have also worked in between my Master's and Ph.D. studies as a trainee and a research analyst in the DG-Economics of the European Central Bank and as a trainee in the Economics Department of the European Investment Bank.